DataDog/integrations-core/mysql/README.md

 The following instructions grant the Agent permission to login from any host using `datadog@'%'`.
 You can restrict the `datadog` user to be allowed to login only from localhost by using `datadog@'localhost'`.
 See [MySQL Adding Accounts, Assigning Privileges, and Dropping Accounts][5] for more info.

+For MySQL up to version 7.x create the `datadog` user this way:

 ```shell
 mysql> CREATE USER 'datadog'@'%' IDENTIFIED BY '<UNIQUEPASSWORD>';
 Query OK, 0 rows affected (0.00 sec)
 ```

-For mySQL 8.0+ create the `datadog` user with the native password hashing method:
+For MySQL 8.0+ create the `datadog` user with the native password hashing method:

 ```shell
 mysql> CREATE USER 'datadog'@'%' IDENTIFIED WITH mysql_native_password by '<UNIQUEPASSWORD>';